F41zK4r1m/RascalRunner/README.md

     - find secrets in environments without protection rules
     - allow for injecting a workflow in an environment from the command line
 - add job and workflow ids to verbose logging
-- make the temporary branch name configurable
 - allow renaming the workflow file from the command line
-- allow for customized commit messages
-- implement double commits to make it a bit harder to find the malicious code
 - support a max run time before the RascalRunner will kill the run

 ## Contributing